-- In Credit crunch, banks SVR didn’t fall as much as the base rate.
+- In the Credit crunch, banks standard variable rate (SVR) didn’t fall as much as the base rate.

-- Depends on other components of aggregate demand.
+- It depends on other components of aggregate demand.
 Expansionary monetary policy may boost consumer spending, however, if we are in a global recession, then there may be a strong fall in exports which outweighs the improvement in consumer spending.

 Did Expansionary Monetary Policy of 2008 Work?

 The recession of 2008-2009 was very deep.
 The UK was hard hit by the credit crunch and knock to the financial sector.
 Despite interest rate cut and £200bn of quantitative easing, the economy was quite slow to recover.
 In 2011, this weak recovery petered out.

 However, without the expansionary monetary policy, the recession could have been even deeper.
 Also, the double-dip recession of 2011-2012 was partly caused by a tightening of fiscal policy (higher tax, lower spending)